Did you know that 40% of business owners keep paying compliance costs for inactive companies because they don’t understand the closure process?

 Legal Eligibility Criteria for Strike Off

 A company becomes eligible to strike off under two main conditions.
 The first applies when it hasn’t started business operations within one year of incorporation.
+The second kicks in when there are no business operations for two consecutive financial years.

 Documents and Forms Required